 The making of

 All my designs are created digitally by hand.
 This sounds like an oxymoron, but I consider my work to be digital fine art.
-I prefer to create minimally with nothing but my finger being the brush on a computer touch pad.
-This tactile process involves drawing shapes and lines and carefully carving back (again using my finger as the eraser) to create shapes, layer upon layer.
+I prefer to create minimally using a drawing tablet and touch pad.
+This tactile process involves drawing shapes and lines and carefully carving back (using an eraser) to create shapes, layer upon layer.

 My digital collages are created in a similar layered away.
 Adding new elements and manipulating multiple snippets until the final artwork takes shape.